tigeraniya/papy/doc/source/architecture.rst

                     node_for_object1 = graph[object1]
                     node_for_object2 = graph[object2]

-                  The Dagger is a Graph object with directed edges and no cycles.
+                  The *Dagger* is a *Graph* object with directed edges only and no cycles.

-  * imports    - a function-wrapper, which allows to inject import statments to a functions local namespace at creation (code execution) e.g. on a remote python process.
+  * imports    - a function-wrapper, which allows to inject import statments to a functions local namespace at creation (code execution) e.g. on a remote Python process.

-  * inject     - injects a function(builtin or user) into a RPyC remote connection namespace.
+  * inject     - injects a function(builtin or user) into a *RPyC* remote connection namespace.